Proper wick trimming and a moderately sized flame should result in a vigil lamp that burns nicely for many hours before needing to be re-trimmed.

 4. When you trim the wick, a good length to keep in mind is no. 2 pencil eraser heads.
 That's the length, and that's the flat top that you want on your wick so that you don't get carbon tips.
 If you do that, you can light your lamp in the evening, go to bed, and when you get up in the morning, your lamp should still be burning nice and clean.

 5. If you are successful at lighting your lamp, but after a while the wick just doesn't seem to be burning as well, it can be one of two things.
 Either change the wick out for a new one (making sure that it is of the proper thickness), or try using different oil.
 Most of the time it's the wick, but once in a while it will be bad oil.
-Olive oil is the traditional oil to use in a vigil lamp, although vegetable oil will also work although it is stickier and messier than olive oil, which is clean.
+Olive oil is the traditional oil to use in a vigil lamp.
+Vegetable oil will also work, though it is stickier and messier than olive oil, which is clean.
 Avoid extra virgin olive oil, however, as this does not burn well.

 6. When trimming the wick, have a set of tissues nearby; you can use these to clean off the carbon tips and oil from the scissors.
 Keep a little bag or can for the used tissues, and burn the trash when it becomes full in a place where you burn sacred things.
 You may also be able to take it to your church to burn; most Orthodox churches have a place where they burn 'holy trash'.
 Vigil lamp oil when burned in front of your icons becomes sanctified (it is often used for anointing oneself or others), so things used to light and clean them shouldn't be thrown out with the common garbage.